2021 Animal Science Degree Guide

 How Much Money Do Animal Science Grads Make?

-Recently graduated animal science students earned an average of $28,818 in 2017-2018.
+Animal Science graduates between 2015-2017 reported earning an average of $28,818 in the 2017-2018 timeframe.
 Earnings can range from as low as $13,700 to as high as $39,700.
 As you might expect, salaries for animal science graduates vary depending on the level of education that was acquired.

 Salaries for animal science graduates can vary widely by the occupation you choose as well.
 The following table shows the top 5 highest paying careers animal science grads often go into.